Henuttaneb: Biography

 Henuttaneb is shown on a colossal statue from Medinet Habu.
 This huge 7 m sculpture shows Amenhotep III and Tiye seated side by side, "with three of their daughters standing in front of the throne--Henuttaneb, the largest and best preserved, in the centre; Nebetah on the right; and another, whose name is destroyed, on the left".
 She also appears in the temple at Soleb and on a carnelian plaque (with her sister Iset, before their parents).
 Her name appears on three faience fragments.

 It is unclear whether Henuttaneb was elevated to the rank of queen like Sitamun and Iset.
 She is nowhere mentioned as King's Wife, but on the aforementioned carnelian plaque her name is enclosed in a cartouche, a privilege which only kings and their wives were entitled to.
+This by itself cannot serve as evidence that she became queen.
+Although princesses' names are generally not enclosed in cartouches, this is not unheard of either.
+In the early Eighteenth Dynasty, the princess Neferubity, the princess and God's Wife Neferure, and the princess Merytnub all had cartouches.
+On the famous statue Cairo JE 33906, both Henuttaneb and her younger sister Nebetah, who was still very young, have cartouches.

 After the death of her father, she is not mentioned again.